 If one takes a plant of fairly similar habitats, such as Calluna vulgaris (Heather), then this would be expected to show a similar pattern.
-Heather (see the rare plant register account for that species) declined during between the county surveys of 1971-80 and 1991-2005, with loss of heathland moving towards a position of gain towards the end of that time and afterwards; but 2010-18 tetrad records for Heather were still 9% below the total for the 1991-2005 survey.
-In the case of Potentilla erecta, the 2010-18 records stand at 13% less than the data map (in which woodland density is shown by green colour and the dots indicate tetrads, not monads) is reproduced by kind permission of the late Eric Philp and the Kent Field Club.
+Heather (see the rare plant register account for that species) declined during between the county surveys of 1971-80 and 1991-2005, with loss of heathland moving towards a position of gain towards the end of that time and afterwards; but 2010-19 tetrad records for Heather were about the same as the total for the 1991-2005 survey (a little less if one discounts metropolitan west Kent records, not included in the latter survey).
+In the case of Potentilla erecta, the 2010-19 records stand at 2% less than the 1991-2005 survey (or 5% if one discounts metropolitan records).
+So, it is likely that similar factors are governing the decline of both species.
+The current recording position is shown on the accompanying 2010-19 map, in which records are given for monads (1km squares, the level at which the register will be maintained for this species) across both vice counties, and so extending beyond the administrative county towards London.
+The 1991-2005 distribution data map (in which woodland density is shown by green colour and the dots indicate tetrads, not monads) is reproduced by kind permission of the late Eric Philp and the Kent Field Club.
+Potentilla erecta (Tormentil) 2010-19 Potentilla erecta (Tormentil) 1991-2005